 Once again, it needs reiteration that words have the power to hurt or heal.
 But it is also essential that while dealing with the hurtful words of a partner, you should not get into the literal meaning of everything he or she may have said.

 Sometimes, it is not about you but it’s their own frustration that makes them lash out.
 Of course, it doesn’t give them the right but try and be more empathetic to their situation instead of making it all about you.
-Of course, it depends on the situation and can’t be generalised.
+Of course, it depends on the situation and can’t be generalized.

 10. Do not bring children or others into it

-Focus only the words, the sentences and the emotions behind them.
+Focus only on the words, the sentences and the emotions behind them.
 Do not bring a third party and complicate matters.
 This way, it will be easier to resolve matters – if you want it.

 Getting over hurtful words, spoken deliberately or otherwise requires a lot of patience and self-assuredness.
 You need to be confident in your own skin to understand that it’s not always about you but it’s about him.
 Get ready to make new beginnings and work towards a healthier and happier marriage – one where you don’t have to ask that question again – why does my husband say things to hurt me?